stfc/PSycloneBench/benchmarks/nemo/nemolite2d/manual_versions/psykal_kokkos/README.md

     > export KOKKOS_PATH=<path to kokkos>
     > make

+will compile the default `nemolite2d_views_kokkos_OpenMP.exe` binary.

+Kokkos supports multiple execution spaces (e.g Serial, Threads, OpenMP, Cuda, HPX), these can be set for each Makefile target with the KOKKOS_DEVICES environment variable (examples below).
+If none is provided, it defaults to the OpenMP backend.
-Kokkos has several abstractions to control where (execution spaces) and how (execution policies and execution patterns) computation is executed and how memory is laid out (Views).

-At the moment there are 2 implemented versions:
+Kokkos also has several abstractions to control where (execution spaces) and how (execution policies and execution patterns) computation is executed and how memory is laid out (Views).
+This make it possible to create very different Kokkos implementations, at the moment there are 2 versions:

 - Rawpointers version: This version uses the Kokkos parallel dispatch (execution policies and execution pattern) but in top of a raw pointer